egXcoder/mysql_summary/readme.md

   * TimeStamp: YYYY MM DD HH:MM:SS from 1970 to 2038 (best pracice)
   * DateTime: YYYY-MM-DD HH:MM:SS from 1000 to 9999

-## 3. Functional Dependency:
+## 3. Foreign Key:
-A column is dependent on another one if one value can be used to determine the value of another Example:first Name is dependent on id , since by id we can determine value of firstName
+A column is dependent on another one if one value can be used to determine the value of another,in another meaning if one value in column1 changes it will lead to a change in the value in column 2 as long as column1 points to column2

 ### **Foreign Key in pracice**
 Adding foreign key to make products.category to point to categories.id